Breaded Chicken Cutlets

 What can I use instead of pork panko?

 If you can't find pork panko, I've had good results crushing plain pork rinds in a food processor until they're fine and even.
 You want a texture similar to breadcrumbs, not chunky pieces.
-I've also seen people use my keto bread crumbs recipe as a swap, which works if you already have a batch made.
+Either way, the whey protein isolate is what really makes the coating crispy, so don't skip that part.

 Browse by Ingredient